aiven/terraform-provider-aiven/docs/resources/kafka.md

 Optional:

 - `enabled` (Boolean) Whether to allocate nodes on the same Availability Zone or spread across zones available.
+By default service nodes are spread across different AZs.
+The single AZ support is best-effort and may temporarily allocate nodes in different AZs e.g. in case of capacity limitations in one AZ.

 <a id="nestedblock--kafka_user_config--tiered_storage"></a>